evanszymkowicz/beach-house/README.md

 ## contentful
 Prebuilt backend structure that's more secure than WordPress but pretty expensive.
 </br>
-Requires two access keys stored in a local dot_env file
+Requires two access keys stored in a local dot_env file which was not included with the remote.